andorsk/awesome-decentralized-communities/readme.md

   large gathering focused on crypto and blockchain.
 - [DICE](https://diceurope.org/) : Intent to foster collaboration and work
   together on the adoption of a dignified digital identity between governments, citizens, and companies across Europe.
+Annual in March.
 - [Decentralized Web Summit](https://indieweb.org/Decentralized_Web_Summit) :
   The Summit & meetup is a two-day event for high level discussions among leaders from around the globe working on decentralized technologies.